-Parameters metrics # (Union[List[Metric], Tuple[Metric], Dict[str, Metric]]) One of the following

-- list or tuple: if metrics are passed in as a list, will use the metrics class name as key for output dict.
-Therefore, two metrics of the same class cannot be chained this way. - dict: if metrics are passed in as a dict, will use each key in the dict as key for output dict.
+- metrics (Union [Metric, Sequence [Metric], Dict[str, Metric]]) One of the following - list or tuple (sequence): if metrics are passed in as a list or tuple, will use the metrics class name as key for output dict.
+Therefore, two metrics of the same class cannot be chained this way. - arguments: similar to passing in as a list, metrics passed in as arguments will use their metric class name as key for the output dict. - dict: if metrics are passed in as a dict, will use each key in the dict as key for output dict.
 Use this format if you want to chain together multiple of the same metric with different parameters.
+Note that the keys in the output dict will be sorted alphabetically. - prefix (Optional[str]) a string to append in front of the keys of the output dict - postfix (Optional[str]) a string to append after the keys of the output dict